 Both saws have the same price range depending on the exact model you want to buy.
 They have entry models and high-end models.
 However, the fret saw is more affordable than the coping saw since it is compact-sized.

-Choosing between the fret and coping saw requires you to know the type of cuts you’re focusing on.
-For more complex cuts, I encourage the use of a coping saw.
-It is ideal for beginners who have no idea what they want since it produces many shapes on materials.
-It is easy to move on tricky areas that are enclosed.
-The fret saw is fast on thin materials.
-Yet, the blade is fragile.
-That is why I do not recommend users to use it for heavy-duty operations.
+When choosing between a coping saw and a chop saw, you need to know what kind of cuts you want.
+For more complex cuts, I recommend using a scroll saw.
+It is ideal for beginners who have no idea what they want because it creates many shapes on materials.
+It is easy to move around tricky areas that are enclosed.
+The scroll saw is fast on thin materials.
+However, the blade is fragile.
+Therefore, I do not recommend using it for heavy work.